 Tin Hau Temple, Sok Kwu Wan

 Sok Kwu Wan’s main street is lined with canopy covered waterside seafood restaurants of which the best known is Rainbow Seafood Restaurant which several premises, having expanded to take over some of the other restaurants in the village These restaurants are extremely busy at weekends and are popular destination for entertaining corporate clients of some of Hong Kong’s major businesses.
 Just beyond the restaurants is the pier for ferries to Central and Aberdeen.

 Seafood restaurants, Sok Kwu Wan Main Street

 Sok Kwu Wan waterfront is lined with the balconies of seafood restaurants

 LAMMA FISHERFOLKS VILLAGE – located on a raft in the bay amongst the fish farms lies Lamma Fisherfolk’s Village, opened in 2007 to showcase the local fishing culture and history of the fishing industry in Hong Kong.
 The village comprises an authentic fishing junk, traditional dragon boats, feeding rafts, exhibition hall, themed folklore booths, fishing rafts and dwellings.
 There is an opportunity to witness and participate in various activities including water bombing and net throwing, sail raising and “funny” hookless fishing.
 The village is open daily from 10am to 7pm.
 Tickets can be obtained from the booth on the main street amongst the seafood restaurants and fast boats from Sok Kwu Wan Public Pier number 1 (not the ferry pier) transport visitors to the village in about one minute.
-There are two types of ticket, Premium Package HK$98 (HK$78 child and seniors) which includes game tickets, snacks and a discount voucher or Full Day Ticket HK$60 (HK$50).
+There are two types of ticket, Package Ticket HK$128 (HK$88 child and seniors) which includes game tickets, snacks and a discount voucher or General Ticket HK$80 (HK$60).

 Lamma Fisherfolks Village, Sok Kwu Wan